rkothari3/LearnCpp/Chapter_7/Chapter_7.md

     return 0;
 }
 ```
 - Created when the program starts, and destroyed after the main block.
+Meaning they have static duration.
 - Best practice: Consider using a “g” or “g_” prefix when naming global variables (especially those defined in the global namespace), to help differentiate them from local variables and function parameters.

 - Constand global variables: